Wikidata-lib/PropertySuggester/README.md

 * $wgPropertySuggesterMinProbability - a float that sets a minimum threshold for suggestions (default 0.05)
 * $wgPropertySuggesterDeprecatedIds - a list of ints that blacklist suggestions
+* $wgPropertySuggesterInitialSuggestions - a list of ints that will be suggested when no statements exist

 ## Release notes

+### 2.0.7
+* Suggest initial properties

 ### 2.0.6 (2015-02-20)
 * No longer use Wikibase\Utils as it was renamed